jgh-/VideoCore-Inactive/README.md

 ##Version History

+* 0.3.1
+    * Various bugfixes
+    * Introduction of pixel buffer sources so you can add images to broadcast.
 * 0.3.0
     * Improvements to audio/video timestamps and synchronization
     * Adds an incompatible API call with previous versions.
 Custom